What is Security Assistance?

 According to the UN Development Programme, landmines and other unexploded ordnance have caused civilian injuries and fatalities since Russia’s full-scale invasion of Ukraine.
 One-third of Ukraine’s territory may be contaminated with mines and unexploded ordnance, impacting Ukrainian farmland making it unusable.

 State's Bureau of Political Military Affairs, Office of Weapons Removal and Abatement (PM/WRA) has obligated funding for demining operations in Ukraine.
-In addition, since February 2022, State Bureau of International Narcotics and Law Enforcement Affairs (State INL) has provided equipment and training to the National Police of Ukraine’s (NPU) 26 explosive ordnance disposal (EOD) units across Ukraine.
+In addition, State Bureau of International Narcotics and Law Enforcement Affairs (State INL) has provided equipment and training to the National Police of Ukraine’s (NPU) 26 explosive ordnance disposal (EOD) units.
+This project has trained 2,196 Ukrainian government deminers since the State INL project began in February 2022.

 Oversight Highlight: State’s Bureau of Political Military Affairs, Office of Weapons Removal and Abatement